zoisite-rb/zoisite-rb/guides/source/active_record_migrations.md

 end
 ```

-To add initial data after a database is created, Rails has a built-in 'seeds'
+To add initial data after a database is created, Zoisite has a built-in 'seeds'
 feature that speeds up the process.
 This is especially useful when reloading the
 database frequently in development and test environments, or when setting up
 initial data for production.